Thawshi-Srikanth/litter-detector/front-end/readme.md

    git clone https://github.com/Thawshi-Srikanth/litter-detector.git
    ```

-   Replace `yourusername` with the actual username of the repository owner.

 2. **Navigate to the Front-End Directory**: Change your current directory to the front-end directory of the project:

    ```